szhang120/automl_CLI/README.md

 - **Usage:** `todo season current`

+#### `season get-timezone`

+Shows the timezone assigned to the currently active season.
+This is the timezone used for displaying timestamps for tasks within that season.

+- **Usage:** `todo season get-timezone`

 ---
 ### Backup and Restore (`todo backup`)

 This set of commands allows you to export your data to a safe format and import it back into the application.
-This is crucial for preserving your data if future versions of the app require database changes.
+This is crucial for preserving your data if future versions of the app require database schema changes, such as adding new fields or modifying existing ones.
+The backup process now intelligently handles evolving schemas by ensuring timezone information is preserved for seasons and tasks.

 #### `backup export [FILENAME]`

 Exports all seasons and tasks to a JSON file.
+This backup includes all data necessary to fully restore your application state, including timezone information associated with each season and task timestamps.

 - **Usage:** `todo backup export [FILENAME]`
 - **Default Filename:** If you don't provide a filename, it defaults to `backup.json`.